Routes

 Gyeongbuk Bicycle Path

-The Gyeongbuk Bicycle Path forms the East Coast’s southern section.
-It travels between the neighboring Yeongdeok and Uljin Counties on the bottom third of Korea’s coastline.
+The Gyeongbuk Bicycle Path forms the southern section of Korea’s East Coast Route, weaving through the neighboring counties of Yeongdeok and Uljin along the lower third of the coastline.

-At 122 kilometers, the Gyeongbuk course is shorter than the northern Gangwon Bike Path.
-But it’s more challenging, traversing a series of spiky hills between sleepy fishing ports.
+Stretching 122 kilometers, this path is shorter than the northern Gangwon Bike Path but more challenging, with steep, spiky hills punctuating the route between quiet fishing ports and seaside villages.

 Western Routes

-Four bike paths in Korea’s western regions create the Western Routes.
-They follow three rivers (Geum, Yeongsan, Seomjin) and five mountain streams (Ocheon).
-Each explores unique topographies and local cultures.
+Four bike paths make up the Western Routes.
+They follow three major rivers—Geum, Yeongsan, and Seomjin—and the Ocheon’s five mountain streams.

 The Stats